View from Northfields looking north toward Twyford Down.*

 The TNP was started as long ago as 2015 and much preparatory work has been carried out.
 This is all set out fully on this Neighbourhood Plan website.

 Draft policies were published for comment, following publicity and public meetings.
-Comments on the 1st Draft of the Plan from all sectors of the community, have influenced the Pre-Submission Draft which will be published in January 2020.
+Comments on the 1st Draft of the Plan from all sectors of the community, have influenced the Pre-Submission Draft which was published in January 2020.

 How will the Neighbourhood Plan be agreed?